 B2BITS provides FIXAntenna QF add-on package for FIX Antenna™ C++ library which helps to migrate from QuickFIX to FIX Antenna™ C++.
-The package includes C++ classes which implement QuickFIX interface.
-The migration to FIX Antenna™ engine essentially becomes a replacement for the library.
+The package includes C++ classes that implement the QuickFIX interface.
+The migration to the FIX Antenna™ engine essentially becomes a replacement of the library.
 The package also contains tools that help to deal with QuickFIX FIX protocol definition in XML.

 Supported QuickFIX features